uc-dataviz/course/submissions/David_Cheng/In-Class/Apr.12.md

     ## (Intercept)       satavg
     ##   1.2028314   -0.0005267

 Using Linear model, we have the rusults above.
+It proves the previous conclusion

 ``` r
 ggplot(data = scorecard)+